-Paiwand’s Young Refugees Mentoring Project is funded by Lloyds TSB and Harrow Council.
-It aims to address the specific needs of young refugees, asylum seekers and unaccompanied minors in Northwest London who are in need of one-to-one and group social, academic and community support.
+Paiwand’s Young Refugees Mentoring Project aims to address the specific needs of young refugees, asylum seekers and unaccompanied minors in Northwest London who are in need of one-to-one and group social, academic and community support.
+Our mentors speak a range of languages including Dari, Pashto and Arabic.

 - Academic underachievement;